mRally2/The-Run-Tools-Research/README.md

    <hr>
    <ul>
       <li>Full Frosty Editor and Mod Manager support for The Run</li>
+      <li>Design an algorithm to force VisEnvs if a level has been instanced more than once.
+Ideal for bringing variety to multiplayer</li>
+      <li>Replace low quality texture assets with higher quality ones</li>
       <li>Add events that take place in the same Game.Level as SubLevels to avoid loading screens</li>
       <li>Replace the background images and videos with higher quality versions</li>
       <li>Replace the soundtrack of the game</li>